Serve these small cheese puffs, or Gougères, as appetizers.

 - Place again on your stove and keep on stirring for 1-2 minutes until the dough comes away from the sides of the pan.

 - Pour into a bowl.
 In a separate bowl, beat an egg and stir it into the mixture.
-Repeat with the 2 remaining eggs.
+Repeat with the 3 other eggs.

-Bake 10 minutes at 170°C (340°F), 15 mnutes if the gougères are quite big.
+- Bake 10 minutes at 180°C (350°F), 15 mnutes if the gougères are quite big.
 At a 5 minute mark, open the oven door for 5 seconds.
-His will remove the steam from the oven and prevent the gougères from falling flat later on.
+This will remove the steam from the oven and prevent the gougères from falling flat later on.